nystudio107/dotenvy/README.md

   Using the technique described here, the exact same `$_ENV` superglobal gets set with your environmental variables, and are made available via the same `getenv()` function.
 The difference is that your webserver or CLI sets the variables directly, without having to parse the `.env` file.

+  This is a partial implementation of feature I've been hoping to have in Craft CMS core in some fashion: [Add `craft config/cache` as a console command](https://github.com/craftcms/cms/issues/1607)

 ## Using Dotenvy

 From your project's root directory that contains the `.env` and `/vendor` directory, do: